-January 1 - First day to apply for a ballot by mail
+Jan.
+1 First day to submit Application for Ballot by Mail (ABBM)

-January 17 - First day for filing application for place on the ballot
+Jan.
+16 First day to file an application for a place on the ballot

-February 16 - Last day for filing application for place on the ballot
+Feb.
+15 Last day to file and application for a place on the ballot

-May 1 - Last day of regular early voting by personal appearance
+Apr.
+30 Last day for early voting by personal appearance

 Additional ID Options for Voters